Tooth Extraction (Instructions) At Shen Dental In Vancouver

 Sucking and Spitting

-• You should not spit the blood or saliva because spitting may increase the bleeding.
+Do not spit blood or saliva, as spitting may increase the bleeding.

 Brushing and Rinsing Your Mouth Following Surgery

-• Avoid all brushing, rinsing or spitting the day of the surgery.
+Avoid brushing, rinsing, or spitting on the day of surgery.

-• From day 3 onward after the surgery, you should rinse your mouth with 1/2 cup of warm water and a pinch of salt until it heals.
-Do not use a mouthwash that contains alcohol because it can irritate the wound.
+After the third day, rinse with 1/2 cup of warm water and a pinch of salt until the area heals.
+Do not use mouthwash with alcohol, as it can irritate the wound.

 Activities

-• You may return to work or school when you feel you are recovered.
-We can supply a doctor’s note if necessary.
+You may return to work or school when you feel recovered.
+A doctor’s note can be provided if needed.

 Follow-up Appointment

-You may be asked to return to our office for a post-operative follow-up visit within 10-14 days after surgery.
-There is no additional charge for this follow-up visit.
-Please make an effort to return to have your surgical sites examined for proper healing.
+You may be asked to return for a follow-up visit within 10-14 days after surgery.
+There is no additional charge for this visit.
+Please make an effort to return for an examination of your surgical sites to ensure proper healing.

 You may also read our information on Complications After Tooth Extraction.